 Thank you to all the women who participated in this research.
-We express our gratitude to all the officials of research authorities and healthcare centers and infertility clinics, as well as our respected colleagues who cooperated in the implementation of this research.
+We express our gratitude to all the officials of research and care centers and infertility clinics, as well as our respected colleagues who cooperated in the implementation of this research.